joannahan/cloop/README.md

 - Incorporate other feedback from our MVP

-## Backup/Restore and Importing Classes from the API (UPDATED NEW VERSION)
+##Importing Classes from the MIT coursesv2 API

-1) Login with admin credentials.
+1) Register with admin credentials (2 usernames with admin capabilities: admin, admin2) .
+Login with admin credentials.

 2) Click the Download Courses button on the group page.
 This will import all the json files for the 2016FA semester into the seeds directory.